Activision slows "World of Warcraft" declines

 "When we introduced the content patch we thought the numbers would stabilize and they have," he said in an interview.

-"Clearly it'll have an impact on Activision and they didn't address that.
-It's hard to believe that EA found an entirely new audience of players for its game that is not from 'Warcraft' players," said Mike Hickey, an analyst for National Alliance Capital Markets.

-The company said it's Blizzard division, which makes World of Warcraft and other high-margin Internet games, will release two titles this year after the first quarter, including "Diablo 3," but executives declined to give specific release dates.

-These new games will drive earnings of the U.S.'s largest video game publisher this year.
-It now expects $4.5 billion in annual revenue in 2012 and earnings per share of 94 cents.
+The U.S.'s largest video game publisher now expects $4.5 billion in annual revenue in 2012 and earnings per share of 94 cents.
 This is slightly below the $4.55 billion in revenue analysts were expecting on average in 2012, according to Thomson-Reuters I/B/E/S.

 For the first quarter, the company expects EPS of 3 cents per share on revenue of $525 million, which falls short of analysts' expectations of EPS of 14 cents per share on revenue of $771.1 million.